Scott-Vogelius element and iterated penalty method for inhomogeneous Dirichlet boundary conditions: The Scott--Vogelius element

 \subsubsection{Discretisation}

-We choose quasiuniform triangulations with approximately $N\in \{4, 8, 16, 32, 64\}$ triangles per direction.
-Then, the meshes are modified as described in Section~\ref{sec:mesh_mod}, which ensures that there are no singular vertices in the mesh, in which case thanks to~\cite[p.~517]{GuzmanScott2019} we have
+We choose quasiuniform triangulations with approximately $N\in \{4, 8, 16, 32,$\\$64,128\}$ triangles per direction constructed with the FEniCS built-in mesh generator\\ \texttt{generate\_mesh(domain, N)}.
+Then, the meshes are modified as described in Section~\ref{sec:mesh_mod}, which ensures that there are no singular vertices in the mesh.
+In this case thanks to~\cite[p.~517]{GuzmanScott2019} we have

 All experiments are conducted with polynomial degree $k = 4$, i.e., we have $X_h = \mathcal{L}^1_{4}(\mathcal{T}_h)^2$, see~\eqref{def:Xh-SV}, and $Q_h = \mathcal{L}^0_{3}(\mathcal{T}_h)\cap L^2_0(\Omega)$.